darlene9497/moringa-connect-frontend/README.md

 ## Description

 Moringa Connect is a platform for Moringa Alumni to stay connected on different aspects and share their after-moringa success with the rest of the community.
-Having a connected and active community is one of the fundamental and savvy ways to grow and nurture talent in the tech-world by bringing together individuals with shared vision and common background and Moringa Connect is just the right place.
+Having a connected and active community is one of the fundamental and savvy ways to grow and nurture talent in the tech world by bringing together individuals with a shared vision and common background and Moringa Connect is just the right place.

 ## Inspiration

-When we come together alot is achieved, helping each other financially ,technically and even connecting them to the employers ,hence there is a need of comming together after moringa school
+When we come together a lot is achieved, helping each other financially, and technically and even connecting them to employers, hence there is a need of coming together after moringa school

 # Objectives

     - To enable the user to successfully register and login
     - To  enable a registered to make donations (if willing to)
-    - To enable  the registered user connect with other Moringa alumni and family -To enables the registered user receives updates on the tech events
+    - To enable  the registered users to connect with other Moringa alumni and family
+    - To enable the registered user to receive updates on the tech events

 ## Technology Used